billiamliu/advent_of_code/2017/README.md

 ### big
 DFS with early return, no need to build a tree when accessing using the Map.
 - time: linear

+## 08.js
+Fairly straightforward, using a Set to keep count of registers as they are encountered.